kleniu/openshift-multi-tenancy/README.md

 ## Documentation

-The documentation will be available [here](https://kleniu.github.io/openshift-multi-tenancy/)
+The documentation is available [here](https://kleniu.github.io/openshift-multi-tenancy/)

 ## How to contribute to the project
 Drop me a message via [LinkedIn](https://www.linkedin.com/in/robert-kleniewski-8563241/).
 I will be delighted to to meet you there!